 How to say Go to Bed in German

 Every parent knows that kids often don’t want to go to sleep.
 But they also know that the kids will be grumpy and moody the next day, if they don’t get enough sleep.
 So we send them to bed.
 German kids aren’t any different of course, nor are German parents.
 So they tell their children, “Geh ins Bett!”
 Or they might say, “Geh schlafen!” (go to sleep).
 A less strict form would be to tell them to prepare themselves for bedtime.
 “Mach dich fertig fürs Bett und putz dir die Zähne.”
 (Make yourself ready for bed and brush your teeth.)

-So, now you know how you say good night in German plus some extras.
+So, now you know how to say good night in German and some extra sleep related phrases.